How to smoke a brisket

 5) Wrap brisket in butcher paper or foil (Texas crutch) and return to the smoker.

 6) Place the brisket back on the smoker until the internal temperate reaches 190°F or 87C.
 When you can push a metal skewer through the flat end and point end with little resistance it is cooked.
-If its still tight, cook it out longer and probe every 20-30 mins until tender.
+If it's still tight, cook it out longer and probe every 20-30 mins until tender.

-7) Remove the brisket from the smoker, then let it rest at least 1-2 hours before slicing.
+7) Remove the brisket from the smoker, then let it rest at least 2-6 hours before slicing.

 8) Slice point end from the end towards to the point.
 Where the flat and and point meAt, then turn the brisket 90 degrees and slice the point.
 This is to cut against the grain